-Sixteen-year-old Katherine Prehoditch was killed.
+Passenger sixteen-year-old Katherine Prehoditch was killed.
 Note that the report refers to Jacksboro Highway as “Northwest Highway.”

 The show must go on: This listing appeared in the Star-Telegram radio schedule on April 16.
 And note that Ozzie Nelson and Orchestra closed the broadcast day at 11:30 p.m. on CBS.

 On April 18, 1936 Milton Brown died of his injuries.

 Crystal Springs’s Milton Brown is buried in another springs: Smith Springs Cemetery outside Stephenville.
 He was thirty-two years old.